Anita Ekberg-Actress, Goddess and kitten lover!

-Virginia’s brother being surprised at “The way she screamed” As if SHE did something wrong…perhaps he meant that he was horrified by her reaction, still I found his demeanor more queer than sympathetic.
+Virginia’s brother was surprised at “The way she screamed” As if SHE did something wrong…perhaps he meant that he was horrified by her reaction, still I found his demeanor more queer than sympathetic.

 Captive in silhouette

-Making herself a victim, this slow erotic dance she self enslaves herself in a woman in chains motif.
-Bound by iron arm bands and chains, she emulates the bondage fetish, moving slowing methodically up and down a set of dangling ropes.
-The xylophone coolly adopts a partners stride with Yolanda’s movements.
+Making herself a victim, in this slow erotic dance she self enslaves herself in a woman in chains motif.
+Bound by iron armbands and chains, she emulates the bondage fetish, moving slowly and methodically up and down a set of dangling ropes.
+The xylophone coolly adopts a partner’s stride with Yolanda’s movements.
 A languid melody of flamboyant exoticism.

 Gypsy: The Female Gaze: The Lesbian predator, the sexual handler of the object: Yolanda

 Yolanda then lies down on a table arms stretched over her head as if on the rack of a torture chamber, the chains visible around her wrists.
 Her nearly naked body splayed out, her bosom heaved upward, a look of pain and ecstasy on her face.
 As if she was about to be penetrated by an unseen lover.
-Now on her side slumping, hair tousled ,it becomes more of a dance of submission to us the one who holds the gaze.
-The chains dangle heavy at the sides of the platform.
+Now on her side slumping, hair tousled, it becomes more of a dance of submission to us the one who holds the gaze.
+The chains dangle heavily at the sides of the platform.
 As if she has been beaten or dead.
-The violent interplay with eroticism, is the equation that merges sexuality and brutality which plays such a large part in this film.
+The violent interplay with eroticism is the equation that merges sexuality and brutality which plays such a large part in this film.

 Her facial expression turns to orgasmic pleasure.
 Looking on from the side of the stage is ‘Gypsy’ Masters, beyond being pleased at her new dancer, there is a look of personal titillation, I think denoting that she is a coded gay character.
-A strong female presence in this film, coming from a place of power as she is in charge of the girls.
-This power role, easily could be believed as a male position.
-Her gaze is one of sexualization of Yolanda as much as a male voyeur.
+A strong female presence in this film comes from a place of power as she is in charge of the girls.
+This power role easily could be believed as a male position.
+Her gaze is one of the sexualization of Yolanda as much as a male voyeur.
 Voyeurism is another large part of American culture, the quiet underbelly of fetish in our society.
 The fetish of the appearance of innocence in bondage.

 Women are often posed in Fashion Magazines as being either victims of abuse or actually configured to appear as if dead.
 Again the conflation and correlation between sex and violence, as here the image of Yolanda lying rigidly in chains as flat as a corpse on a slab.

-Anita Ekberg at this point has been doing a very good job at giving us an authentic erotic dance.
-The audience is gazing back at Yolanda, we see two female patrons, who are obviously lesbian in stereo type.
-The dark hair, slicked back in a suits.
+Anita Ekberg at this point has been doing a very good job of giving us an authentic erotic dance.
+The audience is gazing back at Yolanda, we see two female patrons, who are obviously lesbian in stereotype.
+The dark hair slicked back in a suit.
 Severe make-up, quasi butch chic, a look that goes with the 60s time period.
 They look on lustfully.
-Now a man with a military type crew cut sitting next to a very young looking man of 19 or 20, ogling Yolanda.
+Now a man with a military-type crew cut sitting next to a very young-looking man of 19 or 20, ogling Yolanda.

 We The Voyeur

-A bottle job blonde sits next to an old man, holding his arm, she is watching him watching Yolanda, a twinge of jealousy comes over her face, that he is so enrapt with this new half dressed temptress, will he still be generous and buy her that gold bracelet she saw in the jewelry store window?
+A bottle job blonde sits next to an old man, holding his arm, she is watching him watching Yolanda, a twinge of jealousy comes over her face, that he is so enrapt with this new half-dressed temptress, will he still be generous and buy her that gold bracelet she saw in the jewelry store window?
 Twirling and whirling in her rags, blonde hair whipping around, she falls back to the ground and thrusts her pelvis at us, in and out.
 This scene goes on for quite some time.
-Up off the floor she heaves her shoulders forward, now looking more Amazon like than slave girl.
+Up off the floor, she heaves her shoulders forward, now looking more Amazon-like than a slave girl.
 Another lesbian couple looks on lustfully.
-El Madhouse, is an interesting name for the club.
-Since the psychological community deemed homosexuality a mental disease it’s not surprising that this would be a safe haven, and a double entendre for gay friendly patrons.
+El Madhouse is an interesting name for the club.
+Since the psychological community deemed homosexuality a mental disease, it’s not surprising that this would be a safe haven and a double entendre for gay-friendly patrons.